MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

     The installed service is named **Azure Information Protection Scanner** and is configured to run by using the scanner service account that you created.

-Now that the scanner is installed, you need to get an Azure AD token for the service account to authenticate so that it can run unattended.
+Now that the scanner is installed, you need to get an Azure AD token for the scanner service account to authenticate so that it can run unattended.

 ## Get an Azure AD token for the scanner service account to authenticate to the Azure Information Protection service